-Inclusive education is about setting children with disability up to achieve and have a meaningful and safe life.
+Australia's vision for the ECEC sector should be for an inclusive education, which is about setting ALL children up to have a meaningful and safe life.
 Unfortunately, the current early education system is deeply flawed with ableist structures, attitudes and environments that promote exclusion and segregation.
 A segregated education system leads to a segregated life.
-Despite the vast number of legislative and policy instruments and the string of parliamentary inquiries at all levels of government over decades, the early education system is failing children with disability (and their families).
-It is time for the Australian government to show leadership and think beyond election cycles.
+Despite the vast number of legislative and policy instruments and the string of parliamentary inquiries at all levels of government over decades, the early education system is failing children with disability, First Nations children and those experiencing disadvantage (and their families).
+It is time for the Productivity Commission to show leadership and recommend transformation.

 There is no linear progression from "special education" to inclusive education".
-We acknowledge that our government's have made attempts for our ECECs to be "inclusive" with good intentions but this has been more of a "bolt on" approach.
+We acknowledge that our NSW and Australian Government have made attempts for ECEC services to be "inclusive" with good intentions but this has been more of a "bolt on" approach.
 Using what we had and adding in the "special needs".
 This has been ineffective, harmful and costly.
 The onus has been heavily placed on the parents of the child with disability to make inclusion happen.

 A transformational solution is required.
 A fundamental paradigm shift.
+A new way of thinking.

-Moving to more inclusive ways of working therefore requires shifts in policy-makers' values and ways of thinking, which enable them to provide a vision shaping a culture of inclusion, through to significant changes within ECECs and classrooms.
+Moving to more inclusive ways of working therefore requires shifts in policy-makers' values and ways of thinking, which enable them to provide a vision shaping a culture of inclusion, through to significant changes within ECEC services.
 And, of course, this has to involve the wider community.

-We ask the Australian Government to be strong in its assertions and recommend this transformation towards a system of genuine inclusive education as defined by General Comment No.4 on Article 24 of the UNCRPD.
+We ask the Productivity Commission to be strong in its assertions and recommend this transformation towards a system of genuine inclusive education as defined by General Comment No.4 on Article 24 of the UNCRPD.

-If it is true that the political act of education reflects the principles and values of the people and society of each time17, then the question becomes what values do we hold, as individuals and as a society, and what values do we wish to hold going forward.
+If it is true that the political act of education reflects the principles and values of the people and society of each time, then the question becomes what values do we hold, as individuals and as a society, and what values do we wish to hold going forward?